 The employer must also have made a PAYE Real Time Information (RTI) submission to HMRC between 20 March 2020 and 30 October 2020, notifying a payment of earnings.

-Which?
-Legal stresses it’s important that you and your employer have agreed to you being furloughed and that the agreement is recorded in writing.
+It was important that you and your employer had agreed to you being furloughed and that the agreement was recorded in writing.
 This could be done by email or through a letter.

-The scheme doesn’t apply if you are self-employed.
-You may, however, qualify for support under the self-employed income support scheme (SEISS).
+The scheme didn’t apply if you are self-employed.
+You might, however, have qualified for support under the self-employed income support scheme (SEISS).

-The government measures don’t help all workers in all circumstances.
+The government measures didn’t help all workers in all circumstances.

-The main groups of people likely to miss out on the extended CJRS include:
+The main groups of people likely to have missed out on the extended CJRS include:

-- Those who earn a low basic salary that’s usually topped up with non-compulsory commission
+- Those who earned a low basic salary that was usually topped up with non-compulsory commission

 - Those with payday loan payment obligations that had been based on their full salary and who are not being given any payment reprieve

 - Limited company directors who earn a significant amount of their salary through dividends.